What is Human Immunodeficiency Virus (HIV)?

 It is also possible for patients to be asymptomatic and show no symptoms when they are infected.
 Meanwhile, the virus will continue to develop inside their body, and they may only begin to feel sick once the infection reaches the advanced stages and they develop AIDS.

-HIV Testing and Screening
+HIV Testing and Screening in Singapore

-HIV Testing Singapore
+HIV Testing and Screening in Singapore

-As a recognised HIV test clinic, Elyon Clinic provides a range of specialised HIV tests in Singapore.
+As a MOH-Approved HIV clinic, Elyon Clinic provides a range of specialised HIV tests in Singapore.
 With a confidential screening process, patients can be assured they will be treated with utmost discretion.
 Our board-accredited doctor will provide a comprehensive assessment and recommend the relevant HIV tests best suited to your health concerns.
 Though there is no cure for HIV, it can be controlled and managed with proper medical care and treatment.

 As part of being responsible in protecting yourself and others, regular testing for HIV is important since the earlier HIV is diagnosed, the sooner treatment can begin.
 Although the virus can exhibit symptoms, the only way to determine if you are infected with HIV is through testing.